-Offerors must also provide a minimum of three completed Reference Forms for similar projects the offeror's firm has completed.
-Reference Forms may be accompanied by reference letters.
+Offerors must also provide reference names and phone numbers for similar projects the offeror's firm has completed.

 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
 This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in Section 4.02).